mvenzke-axway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_waf.md

 ModSecurity provides very little protection on its own.
 However, you can configure the required protection by configuring The ModSecurity rules engine with a threat protection profile.
 Protecting against specific threats requires specific rules, and different vendors provide rules for specific threat protection capabilities.

 The Open Web Application Security Project (OWASP) [ModSecurity Core Rule Set (CRS) project](https://modsecurity.org/crs/) provides a popular rule set.
-You can use CRS version 2.x or 3.x.
+For security reasons, we recommend you to use CRS version 3.3.5, or higher.
 For more details on how to configure CRS version 3.x, see [Use OWASP ModSecurity CRS version 3.x](#use-owasp-modsecurity-crs-version-3x).
 For more details on OWASP, see [OWASP website](https://www.owasp.org/).

 For an example of how to write security rules yourself, see [How To Write A WAF Rule - Modsecurity Rule Writing](https://support.kemptechnologies.com/hc/en-us/articles/209635223-How-to-write-a-WAF-rule-Modsecurity-Rule-Writing).